seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

 The group worked closely together to complete the analysis of the DU-pairs and DFG diagrams in section 2.
 This allowed us to discuss and check the work together, and to come to a common understanding of the type of analysis that would help our design of the unit tests.
 The entire group then discussed and agreed upon the high level testing plan created in section 3.

 Members then split off individually in order to build extra test cases as needed in order to achieve the required coverage of the SUT, as stated in the Lab instructions.
 While this part was done individually, close communication was necessary in order to prevent any duplication of effort.
-The individual test cases were then compile when completed, and the final analysis of the test coverage was done as a group.
+The individual test cases were then combined when completed, and the final analysis of the test coverage was done as a group.

 All team members contributed equally throughout the lab work itself, and in the writing of the report.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 Difficulties and Challenges:
 - It was occasionally difficult during this project to deal with managing the iteration from Lab 2.
-Some of the dependency libraries used different versions of utilities, which led to some conflicts and overlap when trying to package the complete Lab3.
+Some of the dependency libraries used different versions of utilities, which led to some conflicts and overlap when trying to package the completed Lab3.
 - Some of the code coverage tools are legacy and are no longer supported, or are unavailable.
 It was hard to find recent sources of information or troubleshooting on some (Code Coverage), and some had been turned into unsuppported open source projects (Clover)
 - Having separate github repositories for each group member rather than branches or forks made it difficult to share and version control our code at times.